Yugoslavia: Kingdom of Yugoslavia

 The country was formed in 1918 immediately after World War I as the Kingdom of Serbs, Croats and Slovenes by union of the State of Slovenes, Croats and Serbs and the Kingdom of Serbia.
-It was commonly referred to at the time as the "Versailles state".
-Later, the government renamed the country, leading to the first official use of Yugoslavia in 1929.
+It was commonly referred to at the time as a "Versailles state".
+Later, King Alexander I renamed the country Yugoslavia in 1929.

-King Alexander
+King Alexander's rule

 On 20 June 1928, Serb deputy Puniša Račić shot at five members of the opposition Croatian Peasant Party in the National Assembly, resulting in the death of two deputies on the spot and that of leader Stjepan Radić a few weeks later.
 On 6 January 1929, King Alexander I got rid of the constitution, banned national political parties, assumed executive power, and renamed the country Yugoslavia.
 He hoped to curb separatist tendencies and mitigate nationalist passions.
 He imposed a new constitution and relinquished his dictatorship in 1931.
 However, Alexander's policies later encountered opposition from other European powers stemming from developments in Italy and Germany, where Fascists and Nazis rose to power, and the Soviet Union, where Joseph Stalin became absolute ruler.
 None of these three regimes favored the policy pursued by Alexander I. In fact, Italy and Germany wanted to revise the international treaties signed after World War I, and the Soviets were determined to regain their positions in Europe and pursue a more active international policy.

 Alexander attempted to create a centralised Yugoslavia.
 He decided to abolish Yugoslavia's historic regions, and new internal boundaries were drawn for provinces or banovinas.
 The banovinas were named after rivers.
 Many politicians were jailed or kept under police surveillance.
-During his reign, Communist ideas were banned.
+During his reign, communist movements were restricted.

 The king was assassinated in Marseille during an official visit to France in 1934 by Vlado Chernozemski, an experienced marksman from Ivan Mihailov's Internal Macedonian Revolutionary Organization with the cooperation of the Ustaše, a Croatian fascist revolutionary organisation.
 Alexander was succeeded by his eleven-year-old son Peter II and a regency council headed by his cousin, Prince Paul.